tripal/tripal_jbrowse/docs/guide/install/jbrowse_mgmt/configuration.rst

 ===============

 In order for the module to function properly, you need to first configure it.

+1. Visit your site through the browser and navigate to Administration » Tripal » Extensions » Tripal JBrowse Management » Settings.
-Please visit ``http://YOUR_SITE/admin/tripal_jbrowse/configure`` (replace YOUR_SITE with your domain) and fill out the form.
-You will need to know information about your JBrowse information.
+2. Fill out the configuration form and click "Save Settings". **You will need to know information about your JBrowse instance.**

 .. image:: ../../../assets/settings_page.png